What is aortic coarctation?

 Fortunately, the chances of your child being born with CoA are fairly low.
 KidsHealth states that CoA affects only about 8 percent of all children born with heart defects.
 According to the Centers for Disease Control, about 4 out of 10,000 newborns have CoA.

 A newborn’s first examination will usually reveal CoA.
-Your baby’s doctor may detect differences in blood pressure between the baby’s upper and lower extremities or hear characteristic sounds of the defect when listening to your baby’s heart.
+Your baby’s doctor may detect differences in blood pressure between the baby’s upper and lower extremities.
+Or they may hear characteristic sounds of the defect when listening to your baby’s heart.

 Common treatments for CoA after birth include balloon angioplasty or surgery.